Glimmers in the Shadows: Perception and Reality in Global Coloured Gemstone Trading

 A coloured gemstone’s value depends on its carat weight, its clarity and colour, the quality of its cut, and what treatments it has undergone.

 Once a gemstone has been cut, polished and treated, the properties that determine its value are no longer a matter of speculation and conjecture.
-They are measurable and they can be compared to data gathered from the sale of similar stones in order to benchmark its price (for example by using the GemePrice online valuation platform27Accessible at: https://www.gemewizard.com/gemeprice/).
+They are measurable and they can be compared to data gathered from the sale of similar stones to benchmark its price (for example by using the GemePrice online valuation platform) 28Accessible at: https://www.gemewizard.com/gemeprice/.

 Even for a finished gemstone, however, gathering this data is far from straightforward, and it still involves a degree of subjectivity.
 A gemstone’s carat weight can be measured using a relatively inexpensive set of scales, but its colour, clarity and treatment history require expert analysis, judgement and experience.

 A gemstone’s colour is not just about hue (red, blue, green, and so forth).
-Saturation - the intensity of the colour - also plays a role, as does tone, which measures lightness and darkness28“Judging Quality: The Four C’s”.
+Saturation - the intensity of the colour - also plays a role, as does tone, which measures lightness and darkness29“Judging Quality: The Four C’s”.
 Pala International website.
-Accessed 11th December 2019. http://www.palagems.com/quality-4c.
+Accessed 21st October 2021. http://www.palagems.com/quality-4cs.
 All these properties must be assessed to gauge a gemstone’s colour, and there are no hard and fast rules regarding colour grades.
-For example, the mineral beryl sometimes occurs in a particularly verdant hue of green and is known as ‘emerald,’ but experts in gemmological laboratories often disagree over which stones can be considered emeralds and which are simply green beryl29“Emerald Description”.
+For example, the mineral beryl sometimes occurs in a particularly verdant hue of green and is known as ‘emerald,’ but experts in gemmological laboratories often disagree over which stones can be considered emeralds and which are simply green beryl30“Emerald Description”.
 GIA website.
-Accessed 28th January 2020. https://www.gia.edu/emerald-description.
+Accessed 21st October 2021. https://www.gia.edu/emerald-description.
 Likewise, both rubies and sapphires have the same mineral composition, known as corundum, but while sapphires can be blue, pink, orange or other colours, only corundum that is predominantly red can be designated and sold as ‘ruby.’

 Even within a designation such as ruby, sapphire or emerald, not all colours are equal.
 Certain grades of colour attract special names, and higher price tags.
-Deep red rubies, which are most commonly associated with the Mogok Stone Tract in Myanmar, are known as ‘pigeon’s blood’ rubies and are highly sought after30“GRS-Type "Pigeon's Blood" Ruby: Definitions, Retroperspectives And Future”.
-GRS Laboratory website.
-Accessed 11th December 2019. http://www.pigeonsblood.com/.
-Similarly, the most prized blue sapphires are of a particular colour known as “cornflower”, most commonly associated with production in Kashmir31“What exactly is the Cornflower Blue Sapphire”, Gemstone Universe website.
-Accessed 11th December 2019. https://www.gemstoneuniverse.com/what-exactly-is-cornflower-blue-sapphire.php(for more information on the distribution, geology and chemistry of different types of coloured gemstone, see the paper in this series, Hands that Dig, Hands that Feed: Lives Shaped by Coloured Gemstones Mining).
+Deep red rubies, which are most commonly associated with the Mogok Stone Tract in Myanmar, are known as ‘pigeon’s blood’ rubies and are highly sought after31“The Making of an International Color Standard by GRS: "Pigeon's Blood" And "Royal Blue".
+GRS Laboratory.
+Accessed 21st October 2021. http://www.pigeonsblood.com/s/The-Making-of-a-Brand-GRS-Type-Pigeons-Blood-May2015.pdf.
+Similarly, the most prized blue sapphires are of a particular colour known as “cornflower”, most commonly associated with production in Kashmir32“What exactly is the Cornflower Blue Sapphire”, Gemstone Universe website.
+Accessed 21st October 2021. https://www.gemstoneuniverse.com/what-exactly-is-cornflower-blue-sapphire.php(for more information on the distribution, geology and chemistry of different types of coloured gemstone, see the paper in this series, Hands that Dig, Hands that Feed: Lives Shaped by Coloured Gemstones Mining).

 Gemstone colour grades are predominantly assessed by eye.
 A stone’s treatment history, on the other hand, is often indiscernible to the naked eye.
 Its discovery requires the use of specialist equipment and technical expertise outside the reach of most coloured-gemstone traders.

 Nonetheless, a stone’s treatment history is closely tied to its perceived prestige, and it can have an enormous impact on a gemstone’s value.
-An untreated one carat ruby, for example, can sell for ten times the price of a visually-similar treated ruby.32Estimate by Matthias Krismer, procurement manager at Swarovski.
+An untreated one carat ruby, for example, can sell for ten times the price of a visually-similar treated ruby 33Estimate by Matthias Krismer, procurement manager at Swarovski..

 Tools, standards and initiatives to help with valuation